 How will you know when that goal has been met?/How will you measure your goal?

 Before we can really know that we are successful in life, we must know what success means to us.
-We must create our own definition of what we most want out of life.
-This will also help us ensure we are on track to success. and let us know when we are off track.
+We map out what we most want out of life, a plan to get there, and a method to determine when we have achieved success.
+This will also help us ensure we are on track to success and alert us when we are off track.